-PedalCell is priced at $299.99.
-We also offer the Ultimate PedalCell bundle which includes our whole accessories catalog for $399.99 but can be ordered $50 off on our store.
-To inquire about our wholesale pricing catalog, please contact us directly: firstname.lastname@example.org.
+PedalCell is priced at $399.99.
+We also offer the Ultimate PedalCell bundle, which includes our whole accessories catalog for $499.99 but can be ordered $50 off on our store.
+To inquire about our wholesale pricing catalog, please contact us directly: email@example.com.

 Where can I buy PedalCell?

-If you are a consumer, visit our store or select retailers.
-If you represent a company, shop, or distributor, contact us at: email@example.com
+If you are a consumer, visit our online store or select retailers.
+We do not offer direct pickup options from our shipping facilities or HQ.
+If you represent a company, shop, or distributor, contact us at: firstname.lastname@example.org.

 How do I troubleshoot charging?